-Glacier hike and skydiving
+Glacier and Skydiving

-Cinema and Puzzle World
+Cinema Paradiso and Puzzle World

 If you go to Wanaka, you have to go to the cinema.
-It had one screen, filled with a mish-mash of chairs, including a sofas, armchairs and a VW Beetle.
+I took a trip to Cinema Paradiso, which had one screen, filled with a mish-mash of chairs, including a sofas, armchairs and even a VW Beetle.
 The projectionist seemed to have a slip during the film and the image went but really that just added to the experience.
-There was also an interval, where fresh cookies were baked for our enjoyment- obviously not for free but man were they good.
-In the morning, the bus took us to Puzzle World.
-I can’t say we were thrilled with this but it actually turned out to be a laugh, complete with a maze.
+There was also an interval, where fresh cookies were baked for our enjoyment (obviously they weren’t free but man were they good).
+In the morning, the Kiwi Bus took us all to Puzzle World.
+I can’t say we were thrilled with this choice of destination but it actually turned out to be a laugh and it came complete with a maze.

-Despite all of this, the number one thing to do in this great town is visit Fergburger, for the best burger you will ever had.
-Now I know I said I’d go back to NZ for the Franz Josef Glacier hike but the truth is that is a cover, I’d go back for the burger.
-Lastly, I had the best night out here, starting at Base Hostel’s bar and moving onto teapot cocktails at World Bar.
-Have fun!
+Despite all of this, my number one thing to do in this great town is visit Fergburger, for the best burger you will ever have.
+Now I know I said I’d go back to New Zealand for the Franz Josef Glacier hike but the truth is that is a cover.
+I’d go back just for the burger.
+As a bonus, I also had my best night out in New Zealand here, starting out at Base Hostel’s bar and moving onto teapot cocktails at World Bar.
+Enjoy!

 Ending the journey